Freevini/ReCycled/README.md

 Circles is a tool to check the circularity of bacterial genome assemblies and circularise them according to the location of origin of replication.

 In brief, it detects the presence of the origin of replication (i.e. *dnaA*).
-Moreover it checks the ciruclarity of contigs bying looking for overlap at the contig edges and mapping the raw data to identify overlaping reads.
+Moreover it checks the ciruclarity of contigs by looking for overlap at the contig edges and mapping the raw data to identify overlaping reads.
 Based on this information it circularises and start aligns the bacterial contigs upstream of *dnaA* gene.

 Circles was designed and implemented by Vincent Somerville and Michael Schmid as a free software under the GPLv3 license.